 In our house, I gave the rooms that needed it a fresh coat of paint.
 I also did a fresh coat on our front door and back door.

 Of course, I got a little carried away and repainted baseboard and chair rails in our downstairs too to make them brighter and fresher.

-I had taken so many pictures off the wall that there were an abundance of nail holes.
+I had taken so many pictures off the wall that there was an abundance of nail holes.

-Fixing these is not only a nice thing to do for the future home owners but it makes the walls look so much nicer.
+Fixing these is not only a nice thing to do for the future homeowners but it makes the walls look so much nicer.
 So, I filled all of the old nail holes and then painted.
 This is really easy to do with joint compound and paint.